camunda/camunda-docs-manual/content/reference/rest/history/job-log/get-job-log-stacktrace.md

 ---

-Retrieves the corresponding exception stacktrace to the passed historic job log id.
+Retrieves the corresponding exception stacktrace to the passed historic job log by id.

 # Method